OWF/owf2013/pages/en/Previous-Editions/index.md

 ## Previous Editions

-The Sites for the previous editions have not been conserved, however you can still find some information on archive.org:
+The web sites for the previous editions have not been conserved, however you can still find some information on archive.org:

 - [Archive for the 2009 site](http://web.archive.org/web/20091212025904/http://openworldforum.org/?)